Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Return:* Whether or not the given player should be able to identify the given corpse (Defaults to `false`).

+**TTTEventFinishText(e)** - Called before the event text for the "round finished" event is rendered in the end-of-round summary's Events tab.\
+*Realm:* Client\
+*Added in:* 1.2.7\
+*Parameters:*
+- *e* - Event parameters.
+Contains the following properties:
+  - `id` - The event identifier (always `EVENT_FINISH`)
+  - `t` - The time when this event occurred
+  - `win` - The win condition identifier

+*Return:* Text to show in events list at the end of the round

+**TTTEventFinishIconText(e, winString, roleString)** - Called before the event icon for the "round finished" event is rendered in the end-of-round summary's Events tab.
+Used to change the mouseover text for the icon.\
+*Realm:* Client\
+*Added in:* 1.2.7\
+*Parameters:*
+- *e* - Event parameters.
+Contains the following properties:
+  - `id` - The event identifier (always `EVENT_FINISH`)
+  - `t` - The time when this event occurred
+  - `win` - The win condition identifier
+- *winString* - The translation string that will be used to display the icon mouseover text
+- *roleString* - The role string to use in place of the `role` placeholder in the translation string

+*Return:*
+- *winString* - The new winString value to use or the original passed into the hook
+- *roleString* - The new roleString value to use or the original passed into the hook

+**TTTKarmaGiveReward(ply, reward, victim)** - Called before a player is rewarded with karma.
+Used to block a player's karma reward.\
+*Realm:* Server\
+*Added in:* 1.2.7\
+*Parameters:*
+- *ply* - The player who will be rewarded karma
+- *reward* - The amount of karma the player will be rewarded with
+- *victim* - The victim of the event that is rewarding the player with karma.
+If this is not a player, karma is being rewarded as part of the end of the round

+*Return:* Whether or not the given player should be prevented from being rewarded with karma (Defaults to `false`).

+**TTTPlayerSpawnForRound(ply, deadOnly)** - Called before a player is spawned for a round.
+Also used when reviving a player (via a defib, zombie conversion, etc.).\
+*Realm:* Server\
+*Added in:* 1.2.7\
+*Parameters:*
+- *ply* - The player who is being spawn
+- *deadOnly* - Whether this call is specifically targetted at dead players

 **TTTPrintResultMessage(type)** - Called before the round win results message is printed to the top-right corner of the screen.
 Can be used to print a replacement message for custom win types that this would not normally handle.\
 *Realm:* Server\
 *Added in:* 1.0.14\